-Our next round of post-doctoral fellowships will be for the academic year 2018-19.
-Applications will be accepted in Winter 2018.
-Please check back for more information.
+The post-doctoral fellowship will be for the academic year 2018-19.
+Applications will be accepted through January 8, 2018.

 How to apply

-Application materials should be submitted to the Stanford University Center on Philanthropy and Civil Society via email to email@example.com using the subject line “PACS Post-Doctoral Fellowship 2018.”
-The deadline will be posted on this webpage soon.
-Please include the following items and information in your application:
+Application materials should be submitted to the Stanford University Center on Philanthropy and Civil Society via email to email@example.com using the subject line “PACS Post-Doctoral Fellowship 2019.”
+The deadline to submit is January 8, 2018.

-- Cover letter: detailing the reasons for the applicant’s interest in coming to Stanford;
+- Cover letter detailing the reasons for the applicant’s interest in joining the project and coming to Stanford

-- Fellowship proposal: detailing the research that the fellow would undertake while at Stanford (five page limit);
+- Research proposal detailing the research that the fellow would undertake while at Stanford (five page limit)

-- Writing sample: consisting of either a dissertation chapter or a recent published paper.
-There are no specific page length or formatting requirements for this sample;
+- Writing sample consisting of either a dissertation chapter or a recent published paper

-- Graduate Transcript: with proof that applicants have completed all the requirements for the PhD, or a letter from their PhD advisor stating when they will do so;
+- Graduate Transcript with proof that applicants have completed all the requirements for the PhD, or a letter from their PhD advisor stating they will do so by June 2018

-To assume a Post-Doctoral Fellowship, you must have a PhD in hand by July 1, 2018.
-We cannot consider applications from scholars who earned a PhD earlier than Sept.
-1, 2015.
+To assume a Post-Doctoral Fellowship, you must have a PhD in hand by June 30, 2018.

-Questions about the application process or requirements should be directed to Priya Shanker, at firstname.lastname@example.org.
+Questions about the application process or requirements should be directed to Valerie Dao, at firstname.lastname@example.org.